 By bus

 Three bus companies offer regular trips from the Twin Cities to Madison.
-Bus rides from Minneapolis to Madison take anywhere from five-and-a-half to six-and-a-half hours, depending on your route.
-Taking the bus is a sustainable and convenient way to get to the capital city and gives you time to catch up on work, read a book, practice hobbies or completely zone out and unwind from your day-to-day.
+Bus rides from Minneapolis to Madison take anywhere from a little over five hours to seven-and-a-half hours, depending on your route.
+Taking the bus is a sustainable and convenient way to get to the capital city and gives you time to catch up on work, read a book, practice hobbies or completely zone out and get into relaxation mode right away.

 Pro tip: Don't forget to save our Spotify playlist to hype you up on the ride.
 There's a Madison or Wisconsin connection to each song.
 Can you guess them all?